-The Textile Society of America in partnership with The George Washington University Museum and The Textile Museum is delighted to present the fall season of Contemporary Voices.
-Focused on contemporary artists, this series of talks features innovative creators whose practice draws on textile materials, techniques, or knowledge.
-This season will feature two distinguished artists, Tanya Aguiñiga and Cayce Zavaglia.
+The Textile Society of America, in partnership with The George Washington University Museum and The Textile Museum, is delighted to present the spring season of Contemporary Voices.
+This series of talks focuses on contemporary artists featuring innovative creators whose practice draws on textile materials, techniques, or knowledge.
+This season will feature two distinguished artists, Angela Hennessy and Jovencio de la Paz.

 On March 8th, join artist Angela Hennessy for a discussion on memorializing the dead as a critical act of survival and resilience.
 Many artists turn to their aesthetic and somatic practices in the face of loss.
 By their proximity to bodies, textiles are intimately positioned to serve in the work of mourning.
 Textiles mediate the relationship between the living and the dead through structure, metaphor, and materiality as testimony, evidence, and witness.

 Angela Hennessy is an Oakland-based artist and associate professor at California College of the Arts.
 Her practice questions assumptions about death and the dead themselves through writing, studio work, and ritual performance.
 Hennessy’s work has been featured in Sculpture Magazine, The New Yorker, Nat Brut, Surface Design Journal, Textile: The Journal of Cloth and Culture, and recently in exhibitions at the Museum of the African Diaspora, Pt.
 2 Gallery, and Southern Exposure.
 Hennessy has upcoming exhibitions at SOMArts, San Jose Museum of Quilts and Textiles, and Oakland Museum of California.
 She is a 2019 San Francisco Artadia Award winner.